ptrace() and accidental boot fix on ia64

 Parting words

-- call stack unwinder for kernel (involving linker scripts to define __end_unwind and __start_unwind)
+requires many moving parts:- call stack unwinder for kernel (involving linker scripts to define

-- bytecode generator and bytecode interpreter to speedup unwinding for every ptrace() call
+) - byte code generator and byte code interpreter to speed up unwinding for

 - Unaligned load of register-sized value is a tricky and fragile business